-OpenMOLE is fully working under OpenJDK 8 and above.
-OpenJDK is the recommended option.
+OpenMOLE is fully working under OpenJDK 7 and 8.
+This is the recommended option.
 You can check which Java version

 you're running by typing

 in a console.

 If you use the closed-source Oracle Java virtual machine (which is probably the case if you are working on Mac or

 Windows), you have to install the Java Cryptography Extension (JCE) available at the bottom of this

 in order for OpenMOLE to be

 JCE is an archive containing a bunch of files that you should replace in the jre/lib/security

 directory of your java installation.
 It enables strong cryptographic algorithms.

 are the concurrent versions of Java that are often present on the same system.
 Mac